 I have a long connection with Bronte School!
 My mother joined as School Secretary in the mid 1980s and in the 90s my father became Bursar.
 I have been working behind the scenes for a number of years in my spare time, until April 2014 when I was employed full time.
 Two of my family are currently students at Bronte.
 I am in charge of the finance department and I am parents’ first port of call for advice on fees or payments and am always available to help – just ask!

-Head of KS2, Year 6 Teacher, Head of Languages
+Head of Upper School, Year 6 Teacher, Head of Languages

 Following a degree in languages and ten years running the language department in a large company in London, I decided upon a change of career and went into teaching, working first in secondary education and then finally “arriving” at Bronte in 1999.
 Since joining Bronte I have been a Year 4 teacher, job-sharing firstly with Mrs Ansell and then Mrs Brooker, enabling me to teach languages across the whole school.
 Since September 2015 I have been the Year 6 class teacher and am looking forward to preparing the children for their transition to secondary school.
 I enjoy travelling, especially to France and Italy, and regularly visit Switzerland where I have family.